DETAILED ACTION

 decorative optical surfaces (page 4, lines 22-24).

 Wang does not teach decorative layers with etching and pattern features.
-Pires teaches a decorative laminated glazing (paragraph 0001) comprising:
+Pires teaches a laminated glass (paragraph 0001) comprising:

-at least two glass members 1,4 and at least one adhesive film 2 (paragraph 0055) disposed in a stacked manner, where the glass members and the adhesive film are alternately disposed (figure 1); and
+at least two glass members 1,4 and at least one adhesive film 2 (paragraph 0055) disposed in a stacked manner, where the at least two glass members and the at least one adhesive film are alternately disposed (figure 1); and

-decorative layers 3 provided on surfaces (figure 1) of the at least two glass members (paragraph 0011, each covered with a film of lacquer) facing toward the at least one adhesive film (figure 1), wherein:
+at least two decorative layers provided on surfaces (figure 1) of the at least two glass members (paragraphs 0011 and 0047, each covered with a film of lacquer and ink) facing toward the at least one adhesive film (figure 1), wherein:

-a first one of the at least two of the decorative layers comprises a first number of layers (1) of a top layer having a texture (only the lacquer, paragraph 0011, where everything has a texture) stacked in a first stacking sequence (figure 1), and
+a first one of the at least two decorative layers comprises a top layer having a texture, an optical coating layer (the lacquer, paragraph 0011, where the lacquer is an optical coating and everything has a texture), and a pattern layer (screen printed ink, paragraph 0047) stacked in a first stacking sequence (figure 1), and

-a second one of the at least two of the decorative layers comprise a second number of layers (2) selected from a top layer having a texture (lacquer, paragraph 0011) and a pattern layer (screen printing, paragraph 0047) stacked in a stacking sequence (figure 1),
+a second one of the at least two decorative layers comprises a top layer having a texture, an optical coating layer (the lacquer, paragraph 0011, where the lacquer is an optical coating and everything has a texture), and two pattern layers (screen printed ink in multiple colors requires multiple layers, paragraph 0047) stacked in a second stacking sequence (figure 1),

-wherein the first stacking sequence and the second stacking sequence are different (lacquer vs lacquer and screen printing),
+wherein the first stacking sequence and the second stacking sequence are different (second requiring an extra pattern layer),

 It would have been obvious to one of ordinary skill in the art before the effective filing date of the invention to include the decorative layers of Pires in the product of Wang because the internal decorative layers of Pires (paragraph 0012, within the glazing) provides decoration that has improved durability, scratchability and safety (paragraph 0012), while also being more complex than the simple colored glasses of Wang (etching and printed decoration, paragraphs 0045 and 0047).